 - Great for all aquariums.

 Yet another good undergravel filter option to go with is the Aquarium Equip Undergravel Filtration Unit.
 This thing is just like the first option that consists of circular horizontal tubes which suck in water through the gravel, cleans it with the gravel and then disperses it back into the aquarium.
 This thing works for both salt water and fresh water tanks, plus it is ideal for most tank sizes.

 - Easy to set up.

 - Not that easy to set up.

-The bottom line is that undergravel filters make for some really great filtration units.
+The bottom line is that undergravel filters make for some really great filtration units (we have done a detailed comparison here vs power filters).
 They are quite powerful, they are easy to use and set up, and they work pretty darn well too.
 Remember, no matter what filter you get, your fish will appreciate a good undergravel filter without a doubt.